 - Microsoft Teams

-Microsoft Secure Score has updated improvement actions to support security defaults in Azure Active Directory, which make it easier to help protect your organization with pre-configured security settings for common attacks.
+Microsoft Secure Score has updated recommended actions to support security defaults in Azure Active Directory, which make it easier to help protect your organization with pre-configured security settings for common attacks.

-If you turn on security defaults, you'll be awarded full points for the following improvement actions:
+If you turn on security defaults, you'll be awarded full points for the following recommended actions:

 - Ensure all users can complete multi-factor authentication for secure access (9 points)

 - Require MFA for administrative roles (10 points)